temidaradev/rust-p2p-chat/README.md

 # P2P Chat in Rust

-A lightweight peer-to-peer chat application written in Rust.
+A lightweight peer-to-peer CLI chat application written in Rust.
 It allows users to create and join chat rooms without relying on a central server.

+## Requirements
+- [Rust](https://www.rust-lang.org/) (latest stable version recommended)
+- Cargo (comes bundled with Rust)
+- A terminal or shell to run the commands
+- Internet connection for peers to connect with each other

 ## How it works
 - One user opens a chat room and receives a unique ticket.